826 National: Store themes

 The Greater Seattle Bureau of Fearless Ideas, formerly called 826 Seattle, operates the Greenwood Space Travel Supply Company.

 Volunteer network

-826 National programs are supported by over 6,000 active volunteers of various professions, ages, cultures, and socioeconomic backgrounds.
 Volunteers are trained by staff members for various areas of 826 programs: After-school tutoring, the Young Authors Book Project, field trips, in-school programs, and writing workshops.
 Volunteers can also help in administrative jobs, such as website maintenance and graphic design.